SCI.help › Equipment

 Enemeez / Enemeez Plus Mini-Enemas

 Pre-filled mini-enemas — docusate sodium solution, inserted via small soft tip.
 Works within 5–15 minutes for many people.
-Enemeez Plus contains benzocaine to reduce reflex activity (helpful for AD).
+(A "Plus" version adds benzocaine, a local anesthetic — but note that topical anesthetics have not been shown to prevent autonomic dysreflexia during bowel care; the best trial found they can actually prolong the routine and worsen AD, so don't rely on them for AD control.)
 Many people find these more reliable, faster, and less messy than suppositories.
 Highly rated alternative or supplement to suppositories.

 Peristeen Transanal Irrigation For Long Programs